 If you want to buy a Solana Beach home, it's important to act quickly and be ready for competing offers.
 In the end, the effort is well worth it.
 Solana Beach is undoubtedly one of the best places to live in San Diego.

 Named one of the 20 best surf towns in the world by National Geographic, Encinitas embraces its surfing heritage.
 Covering six miles of Pacific Ocean coastline, Encinitas hearkens back to a simpler time.
 When historic surf culture first thrived along Highway 101.
 Encinitas manages to maintain that old time feeling.

 Incorporated in 1986, Encinitas brings together the communities of New Encinitas, Old Encinitas, Cardiff-by-the-Sea, Olivenhain, and Leucadia.
 With its pristine beaches, rolling hills, and a vibrant downtown business district, Encinitas attracts visitors from around the world.
-And it is beloved by its residents, who cherish living in one of San Diego's best neighborhoods.
+It easily earns its place among San Diego's best neighborhoods.